 Genesee Valley Handspinners Guild – “Promoting the art of spinning and promoting spinning education in upstate New York since 1985 – more than 25 years.
 We welcome all spinners and all who are interested in spinning.”

-Interlock Rochester – An established hackerspace located at 1115 East Main Street, Rochester, in the Hungerford Building
+Interlock Rochester – A hackerspace located at 1115 East Main Street, Rochester, in the Hungerford Building

 Irondequoit Art Club – Founded in 1958 the IAC has monthly demonstrations by professional artists that cover a wide range of art forms including painting, sculpture and printmaking.
 They also hold two major art shows each year along with workshops and other events.